dachande/typo3-bootstrap/README.md

 ## Post configuration

-Modern TYPO3 installations are now shipped with a fanstatic tool to configure most stuff directly on the command line.
+This modern TYPO3 installation is shipped with a fanstatic tool to configure important settings of your project directly on the command line.
 Just SSH into the virtual machine and let the magic happen:

 ```
 user@local$ vagrant ssh